Lissy93/dashy/README.md

 > For full configuration documentation, see: [**Configuring**](./docs/configuring.md)

-Dashy is configured with a single [YAML](https://yaml.org/) file, located at `./public/conf.yml` (or `./app/public/conf.yml` for Docker).
-Any other optional user-customizable assets are also located in the `./public/` directory, e.g. `favicon.ico`, `manifest.json`, `robots.txt` and `web-icons/*`.
-If you are using Docker, the easiest way to method is to mount a Docker volume (e.g. `-v /root/my-local-conf.yml:/app/public/conf.yml`)
+All of Dashy's configuration is specified in a single [YAML](https://yaml.org/) file, located at `./public/conf.yml` (or `./app/public/conf.yml` for Docker).
+You can find a complete list of available options in th [Configuring Docs](/docs/configuring.md).
+If you're using Docker, you'll probably want to pass this file in as a Docker volume (e.g. `-v /root/my-local-conf.yml:/app/public/conf.yml`).

-In the production environment, the app needs to be rebuilt in order for changes to take effect.
-This should happen automatically, but can also be triggered by running `yarn build`, or `docker exec -it [container-id] yarn build` if you are using Docker (where container ID can be found by running `docker ps`).
+The config can also be edited directly through the UI, with changes written to your conf.yml file.
+After making any modifications the app does need to be rebuilt, this should happen automatically but you can also trigger a build with  `yarn build`,  `docker exec -it [container-id] yarn build`, or directly through the UI.

-You can check that your config matches Dashy's [schema](https://github.com/Lissy93/dashy/blob/master/src/utils/ConfigSchema.json) before deploying, by running `yarn validate-config.`
+You can check that your config is correct and valid, by running: `yarn validate-config`.
+This will validate that your configuration matches Dashy's [schema](https://github.com/Lissy93/dashy/blob/master/src/utils/ConfigSchema.json).

-It is now possible also possible to update Dashy's config directly through the UI, and have changes written to disk.
-You can disable this feature by setting: `appConfig.allowConfigEdit: false`.
-If you are using users within Dashy, then you need to be logged in to a user of `type: admin` in order to modify the configuration globally.
-You can also trigger a rebuild of the app through the UI (Settings --> Rebuild).

-You may find these [example config](https://gist.github.com/Lissy93/000f712a5ce98f212817d20bc16bab10) helpful for getting you started
+Finally, you may find these [example config](https://gist.github.com/Lissy93/000f712a5ce98f212817d20bc16bab10) helpful for getting you started.

 **[⬆️ Back to Top](#dashy)**